 Another thing you should consider when selecting a food truck, is how many staff will be on the truck at any given time.
 To answer this you really need to figure out your work flow and be honest about how many staff it will take to run your operations efficiently.
 If you only really need two to three people then fitting into a smaller bus won’t be a problem, but if you need more than 3 people and you require several work stations to prepare and cook all the food then a bigger truck makes more sense.

 Also don’t forget that your truck needs to have enough seats with seatbelts for all your staff members that will be driving around in the food truck.
 It is required by law for the safety of everyone involved.
 Your only other option is to have some of your staff drive separately to each location.
+Generally the rule of thumb is to only have as many staff on board that are truly necessary to handle all aspects of cooking and serving your customers.

 Zac’s owner Pete Politarhos talking about choosing the right food truck.